 The answer to the question would be different for each gallon measure.
 It is important to decide which measurement we are intending to employ.

-We are discussing the United States it would, therefore be best to utilize the predominant standard measurement that is used here.
+We are discussing the United States.
+It would, therefore, be best to use the predominant standard measurement that is used here.